devwraithe/moneta/README.md

-# Moneta
+# Moneta Mint

-**Create and mint SPL tokens on Solana.**

-Moneta is a simple toolkit for creating SPL tokens on Solana Devnet.
-Named after the Roman goddess of money and mints, it provides three core functions: create a token mint, add metadata, and mint tokens.
+Moneta is a simple, easy-to-use toolkit for creating **SPL tokens** on the **Solana Devnet**.
+Named after _Moneta_, the Roman goddess of money and mints, it helps you quickly go from idea to token in just a few steps.
+With Moneta, you can **create a new token mint**, **add custom metadata** like name and symbol, and **mint tokens** to any wallet — all without needing deep Solana knowledge.
+Whether you’re learning, testing, or building your next big idea, Moneta makes token creation fast and approachable.

-## Mint Token Details
+## Token Mint Screenshot and Hash

-**Token Address:** `Fdw8FEek786AZhg4PSSm7nsgHCCu3MsorVhXgMeWZY9a`

 ![Token Info](./docs/dvrt-token.png)

+> **Token Hash:**
+> `Fdw8FEek786AZhg4PSSm7nsgHCCu3MsorVhXgMeWZY9a`

 [View on Solana Explorer](https://explorer.solana.com/address/Fdw8FEek786AZhg4PSSm7nsgHCCu3MsorVhXgMeWZY9a?cluster=devnet)

-## Setup
+## Setup & Usage

+1. Clone the repository:

 ```bash
 git clone https://github.com/devwraithe/moneta.git